The name Lou Gehrig evokes so many different thoughts — his streak, his speech, his bravery.

 If you’re going to add any pin to your collection, be careful.
 They are about the simplest piece of memorabilia to counterfeit.
 As far as Gehrig pins and buttons are concerned, there isn’t a ton to choose from but what’s out there is affordable.

 The most affordable Gehrig pin comes from 1938 and it really isn’t a pin, but a less desirable lapel tab.
-Our National Game issued a set of 30 lapel tabs that year that are still easily found.
-A nice example of Gehrig recently sold for $72.
-You can find other examples for closer to $50.
+Our National Game issued a set of 30 lapel tabs that year that are still easily found and very affordable.

 The continued influx of game-used memorabilia cards into the market has brought down the price of many of these cards – even for players of Gehrig’s caliber.
 There are many examples of game-used Gehrig items, many of which fetch no more than $50-$60.
 This nice example from 2003 Topps Tribute is all over eBay as are several other Gehrig bat cards.
 Jersey cards like these are little more expensive but readily available and–if you’re OK with cutting up vintage memorabilia–pretty cool.